Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

    * Only 10% of predicted default loans can realistically be prevented from defaulting with our model.
 * If the project built models are applied to forecast all loans for AFSC in the fiscal year of 2023, then:
     * 4.4% of credit risk exposed are reduced.
-    * translating to $12 million in potential financial loss savings.
+    * Translating to $12 million in potential financial loss savings.

 ## Acknowledgements:
 * My teammates for this project: Seth Graham, Kiana Mailloux, and Lesley Brausse